drewstaylor/area-52-course-2-lessons/lesson-04-portal/exercise-03/exercise.md

 Title: Minting NFTs From a Contract Part 1
 Filename: execute_fns.rs

-Storyline placeholder:
->
 -->

-Buckle up travelers, intergalactic speed is about to ramp up real quick.
+> Buckle up travelers, your intergalactic learning curve is about to ramp up real quick.

 Previously, we devised our identity tokens (`passport-token`), now we've got to use `passport-token` in Portal and design our identity system.